danpaquin/coinbasepro-python/README.md

 - Do not worry about handling the nuances of the API with easy-to-use methods for every API endpoint.
 - Have an advantage in the market by getting under the hood of GDAX to learn what and who is *really* behind every tick.

 ## Under Development
-- Bug Fixing **please report**
+- Test Scripts **looking for help**
+- Additional Functionality for *AuthenticatedClient.py* (including support for all order types)
 - FIX API Client **researching**

+## Change Log
+*0.1.2*
+- Updated JSON handling for increased compatibility among some users
+- Added support for payment methods, reports, and coinbase user accounts
+- Other compatibility updates
+*0.1.1b2 **Current PyPI release***
+- Original PyPI Release

 ## Getting Started
-This README is only to inform you on the intricacies of the python wrapper presented in this repository.
-In order to use it to its full potential, you must familiarize yourself with the official documentation.
+This README is only to inform you on the intricacies of the python wrapper presented in this repository.  **In order to use this wrapper to its full potential, you must familiarize yourself with the official documentation.**

 - https://docs.gdax.com/